 - After 6 weeks, the person can resume a normal diet.

-- impaired ability to understand the risks and benefits, outcomes, alternatives, and lifestyle changes demanded
+- have difficulty understanding the risks and benefits, outcomes, alternatives, and lifestyle changes that they will need to make

 The advantages of laparoscopic gastric banding include: